OZEO-DOOZ/nrf_mesh_plugin/README.md

   }
 }
 ```
-Basically this two types of methods to get a result tend to be there in each methods of the plugin.
+Basically these two ways to get a result tend to be there in each methods of the plugin.
 For example :
 - you can await a call to `MeshManagerApi.sendGenericLevelSet`, but also just call it, and having a stream subscription on `MeshManagerApi.onGenericLevelStatus` running in the background.
-- you can await a connection or ask for it and listen to resulting events
+- you can await a connection or ask for it and listen to resulting events in the given `BleManagerCallbacks`

 _(If it's not the case and you'd want it implemented, feel free to open an [Issue] or a [Pull Request])_
 ### (de)provisioning
 For a node to be part of a network, it must be provisioned.
 This critical feature is available via the `NordicNrfMesh` instance.
 Here are the signatures :